Bfgeshka/awesome-c/README.md

 * [linenoise][433] - Small, self-contained alternative to readline and libedit. [``BSD-2-Clause``][BSD-2-Clause]
 * [alsa-lib](http://www.alsa-project.org/main/index.php/Main_Page) - Userspace library to interact with ALSA. [`LGPL2.1`](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html)
 * [Leandros/WindowsHModular](https://github.com/Leandros/WindowsHModular) - A modular Windows.h Header.
 Licensed under Public Domain & MIT.
+* [Microsoft/Windows-driver-samples](https://github.com/Microsoft/Windows-driver-samples) - This repo contains driver samples prepared for use with Microsoft Visual Studio and the Windows Driver Kit (WDK).
+It contains both Universal Windows Driver and desktop-only driver samples.
+* [Microsoft/checkedc](https://github.com/Microsoft/checkedc) - Checked C is an extension to C that adds checking to detect or prevent common programming errors such as buffer overruns and out-of-bounds memory accesses.
+This repo has a wiki for Checked C, sample code, the specification, and test code.

 ## Procedural Generation ##
 * [heman][382] - Tiny library of image utilities dealing with height maps,